 Strange Fact from the City Clerk: There is no law against marriage between two cousins in New York State (!).

-How Can I have a NYC City Hall Wedding Ceremony?
+How to Have an NYC City Hall Wedding Ceremony

 You can get married at the Manhattan Marriage Bureau for only $25 (payable by credit card or money order payable to the City Clerk).
 Civil marriage ceremonies are performed in the Manhattan office from 8:30am to 3:45pm, Monday through Friday; no reservations or appointments are accepted.